yunwilliamyu/quartz/FAQ.md

 The authors provide two tools for generating this list from a corpus of FASTQ files. generate_dict.cpp does this naively by counting all 32-mers and then filtering by some user-determined threshold for frequency.
 This works for small datasets, but will require extremely large amounts of RAM.

 misra_gries_dict.cpp implements a version of the Misra-Gries approximate counting scheme and also allows counting of only a subset of 32-mers in each pass, which significantly decreases memory usage.
 The counting is no longer exact, but should still suffice for heavy hitters.
+This decreased memory usage comes at the cost of lowered counting accuracy and requiring multiple passes, which significantly increases runtime.
+The decrease in accuracy is given by the decrement counter, and you may have to play with the COUNTER_QUOTIENT constant in the source to get sufficient accuracy for some choices of 32-mer filter masks.

 As a first approximation, given a corpus of reads from many individuals of the species with total depth-of-coverage D, choosing all 32-mers that appear around D/5 times seems to give relatively reasonable results.